Health District encourages Soda Free Summer

-The Southern Nevada Health District kicks off its 3rd annual Soda Free Summer Challenge today to encourage children and adults to choose water or other healthier beverages and reduce or eliminate sugary drinks.
-Participants can use the Soda Free Summer Challenge tracker tools on the Get Healthy Clark County website http://gethealthyclarkcounty.org/spotlights/soda-free-summer.php
+LAS VEGAS – The Southern Nevada Health District launches its Soda Free Summer Initiative on Monday, July 8 in an effort to encourage children and adults to choose healthier beverages and reduce or eliminate sugary drinks from their diets.
+Adults and kids are invited to take the Soda Free Summer pledge on the Get Healthy Clark County website, www.GetHealthyClarkCounty.org.

 In the past 40 years, portion sizes and consumption of sugary beverages have increased.
 Research has found a link between the consumption of sugar-sweetened drinks and higher rates of obesity, oral health problems and overall poor diets.
-More recently, sugary beverages have been linked to heart disease according to a study by the University of California, Davis.
 In addition, about 50 percent of the U.S. population drinks at least one sugary beverage a day and a quarter of them have more than one.
 Soda, sweetened fruit drinks, sports drinks and energy drinks account for nearly half of all added sugar consumption in the American diet.

 By cutting back consumption of just one can of soda per day, adults and children can reduce their calorie intake by approximately 150 calories and reduce their risk of obesity and obesity-related illnesses, diabetes, tooth decay and even gout.

 Healthier drink choices include water, fat-free or 1 percent milk, seltzer or unsweetened tea or coffee.